postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 ---

-The Postman response viewer helps to ensure the correctness of API responses.
-An API response consists of the body, headers, and the status code.
-Postman organizes body and headers in different tabs.
-The status code and the completion time of the API call is visible next to the tabs.
+The Postman response viewer helps you to visualize and verify the correctness of API responses.
+An API response consists of the response body, headers, and the HTTP status code.

-The response also contains the HTTP specification default description.
-However, API authors can also add custom messages.

 ## Viewing responses